oesteban/psychopy-eyetracker-eyelink/README.md

-# psychopy-eyetracker-tobii
+# psychopy-eyetracker-eyelink

-Extension for PsychoPy which adds support for [Tobii](https://www.tobii.com/) eyetrackers (via ioHub)
+Extension for PsychoPy which adds support for EyeLink eyetrackers (via ioHub)

 ## Supported Devices